facebook/react-native-website/docs/react-native-gradle-plugin.md

 title: React Native Gradle Plugin
 ---

-This guide describes how to configure the **React Native Gradle Plugin** (often referred as RNGP), when building your Android application that uses React Native.
+This guide describes how to configure the **React Native Gradle Plugin** (often referred as RNGP), when building your React Native application for Android.

 ## Using the plugin

 The React Native Gradle Plugin is distributed as a separate NPM package which is installed automatically with `react-native`.

-The plugin is **already configured** for new projects that are created using `npx react-native init`, you don't need to do any extra steps to install it.
+The plugin is **already configured** for new projects created using `npx react-native init`.
+You don't need to do any extra steps to install it if you created your app with this command.

-If you're integrating React Native into an existing project, please refer to [the corresponding page](/docs/next/integration-with-existing-apps#configuring-gradle) that contains specific instructions on how to install the plugin.
+If you're integrating React Native into an existing project, please refer to [the corresponding page](/docs/next/integration-with-existing-apps#configuring-gradle): it contains specific instructions on how to install the plugin.

 ## Configuring the plugin

 By default, the plugin will work **out of the box** with sensible defaults.
 You should refer to this guide and customize the behavior only if you need it.

-To configure the plugin, inside your `android/app/build.gradle` you'll find the following lines:
+To configure the plugin you can modify a the `react` block, inside your `android/app/build.gradle`:

 ```groovy
 apply plugin: "com.facebook.react"